Topic-specific policies

 • A colleague spotting confidential papers left on someone’s office desk after they have gone home, and tidying them away;

-• A manager casually disclosing a commercially-confidential detail in conversation with a supplier who appears not to have noticed it;
+• A manager casually disclosing a commercially-sensitive detail in conversation with a supplier or competitor who appears not to have noticed it;

-• A neighbouring office being ram-raided, burgled, vandalised or flooded.
+• A neighbouring office being ram-raided, burgled, vandalised, burnt or flooded;

 Notwithstanding the title, the ISO/IEC 27035 standards specifically concern incidents affecting IT systems and networks although the fundamental principles apply also to incidents affecting other forms of information such as paperwork, knowledge, intellectual property, trade secrets and personal information.
 Unfortunately (as far as I’m concerned), the language is almost entirely IT-related.
 That, to me, represents an opportunity squandered: ISO27k covers more than IT/cybersecurity.
 How are organisations meant to handle incidents such as fraud and piracy where the IT elements are incidental to the business?